 The recommended humidity is between 60% – 90%.
 Because they’re semi-aquatic, part of their tank will be filled with water which adds to the humidity in their enclosure.
 Unfortunately, this alone will not keep the humidity high enough.
 Misting the cage two to three times per week will suffice.

 Moisture retaining substrates can help as well.
 Another option is to cover part of the screen lid with a sheet of plastic or a piece of glass that covers roughly 75% of the top of their tank.
-Another option is to install automatic misting or a rainforest dripper system.

 Because mossy frogs require both land and water, many keepers opt for creating a naturalistic cage setup with live plants, moss, fish, and of course, their pet mossy frogs.
 It’s important to remember your pet’s needs first then build around that.
 Creating a functional mini-biome is an entire topic in and of itself, and I won’t bother explaining everything here.
 I will, however, suggest a few frog-friendly fish and plants in the sections below.